AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 cw-orch = {version = "0.11.0", optional = true } # Latest version at time of writing
 ```

-We add the dependency as an optional dependency to ensure that it is not included in the wasm artifact of the contract.
+We add `cw-orch` as an optional dependency to ensure that it is not included in the wasm artifact of the contract.
 This way there are no trust assumptions made about the code added by `cw-orch`, making it safe to use for production contracts.

 However, we will need a way to enable the dependency when we want to use it.
 To do this add an `interface` feature to the `Cargo.toml` and enable `cw-orch` when it is enabled.